jlam2/Real-Time-Messaging-App/README.md

 3. From there you can join a room by entering a username and room name
 4. Open other tabs and do the same process as before to simulate other users.

-&emsp; Optionally you can deploy to a live server like aws or Heroku to have others connect to the app online
+&emsp; Optionally, you can deploy to a live server like aws or Heroku to have others connect to the app online